owensd/vscode-swift/README.md

 configure your project to use the correct version of Swift with the `swift-langsrv.

 > _Note:_ It is entirely possible to use development snapshots.
 However, they are untested and
 > unsupported.
-The problem is that [SourceKitten][1] will need to be built to match the version of
+The problem is that the SourceKit binary may simply not load for mis-matched versions
-> the toolchain that you would like to support.
-If you do have matching Swift and SourceKit versions
-> though, you set the following settings:
+> of Swift.
 >
->   `kiad.swift.sourcekittenPath` - the path to the location of the `sourcekitten` binary. >
 >   `kiad.swift.toolchainPath` - the path to the root of the Swift toolchain, for example:
 >                                `/Library/Developer/Toolchains/swift-3.1.1-RELEASE.xctoolchain`
->
-> So long as the contract between the language server and `SourceKitten` has not changed, then this
-> should work.

 ### macOS

 If you have the correct version of Swift installed, there is no other action necessary as all of the dependencies are installed for you.

-### Linux (experimental)
+### Linux (in progress)

-I'm still fully testing the limitations and proper setup steps.
-In practice, you just need to set the `kiad.swift.sourcekittenPath` and `kiad.swift.toolchainPath` to point to the correct location.
-In addition, SourceKitten will need to be able to find the SourceKite library, which is more involved as it requires a special version of Swift to be built for Linux.
-This should be addressed in Swift 4.
+The fundamental problem is Swift 3.1 does not build with SourceKit... this is being addressed in Swift 4.
+There are workarounds that I will published within the next few releases.

 ### Windows Linux Subsystem (experimental)